 On July 8, 2014, the Partnership entered into a secured revolving credit agreement with Wells Fargo, as the administrative agent, sole book runner and lead arranger.
 The credit agreement, which was amended August 15, 2014 to add additional lenders to the lending group, provides for a revolving credit facility in the maximum amount of \$500.0 million, subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on the Partnership's oil and natural gas reserves and other factors.
 The borrowing base is scheduled to be re-determined semi-annually with effective dates of April 1st and October 1st.
 In addition, the Partnership may request up to three additional redeterminations of the borrowing base during any 12-month period.
-The credit agreement was further amended on May 22, 2015 to, among other things, increase the borrowing base from \$110.0 million to \$175.0 million and to provide for certain restrictions on purchasing margin stock.
-On November 13, 2015, the borrowing base increased from \$175.0 million to \$200.0 million.
-As of March 31, 2016, the borrowing base remained at \$200.0 million.
-The Partnership had \$43.0 million outstanding under its credit agreement as of March 31, 2016.
+As of September 30, 2016, the borrowing base was set at \$175.0 million.
+On August 5, 2016, the Partnership repaid \$78.0 million of its outstanding borrowings with a portion of the proceeds from the Partnership's August 2016 public offering of common units and, as of September 30, 2016, the Partnership had \$54.5 million outstanding under its credit agreement.

-The outstanding borrowings under the credit agreement bear interest at a rate elected by the Partnership that is equal to an alternative base rate (which is equal to the greatest of the prime rate, the Federal Funds effective rate plus 0.50% and 3-month LIBOR plus 1.0%) or LIBOR, in each case plus the applicable margin ranges from 0.50% to 1.50% in the case of the alternative base rate and from 1.50% to 2.50% in the case of LIBOR, in each case depending on the amount of the loan outstanding in relation to the borrowing base.
+The outstanding borrowings under the credit agreement bear interest at a rate elected by the Partnership that is equal to an alternative base rate (which is equal to the greatest of the prime rate, the Federal Funds effective rate plus 0.50% and 3-month LIBOR plus 1.0%) or LIBOR, in each case plus the applicable margin.
+The applicable margin ranges from 0.50% to 1.50% in the case of the alternative base rate and from 1.50% to 2.50% in the case of LIBOR, in each case depending on the amount of the loan outstanding in relation to the borrowing base.
 The Partnership is obligated to pay a quarterly commitment fee ranging from 0.375% to 0.500% per year on the unused portion of the borrowing base, which fee is also dependent on the amount of the loan outstanding in relation to the borrowing base.
 Loan principal may be optionally repaid from time to time without premium or penalty (other than customary LIBOR breakage), and is required to be repaid (a) to the extent that the loan amount exceeds the borrowing base, whether due to a borrowing base redetermination or otherwise (in some cases subject to a cure period) and (b) at the maturity date of July 8, 2019.
 The loan is secured by substantially all of the assets of the Partnership and its subsidiary.